Baron Ventry

 Baron Ventry, of Ventry in the County of Kerry, is a title in the Peerage of Ireland.

+History

 It was created in 1800 for Sir Thomas Mullins, 1st Baronet.
 He had already been created a Baronet, of Burnham in the County of Kerry, in the Baronetage of Ireland in 1797.
 The Mullins family claimed descent from the Norman De Moleyns family.
 The first Baron's grandson, the third Baron (who succeeded his uncle), resumed the alleged 'ancient' family name of De Moleyns by Royal licence in 1841.
-His son, the fourth Baron, sat in the House of Lords as an Irish Representative Peer from 1871 to 1914.
+His son, the fourth Baron, sat in the House of Lords as an Irish representative peer from 1871 to 1914.
 Lord Ventry also assumed the additional surname of Eveleigh, which was that of an earlier ancestor.
 His younger son, the sixth Baron, married Evelyn Muriel Stuart Daubeny.
 As of 2014 the titles are held by their grandson, the eighth Baron, who succeeded his uncle in 1987.
 In 1966 he assumed by deed poll the surname of Daubeney de Moleyns.

 The family seat now is Hill of Errol House near Errol, Perthshire.
 The family's former seat was Burnham House, near Dingle in County Kerry.
 The family sold Burnham House in the 1920s.
 It is now a girls' school.